 5.1.
-Events after the balance sheet date
+Events after the financial statement's date

-In respect of the events between the balance sheet date and the date of the financial statements' approval, the Company reviews whether the event in question confirms the circumstances that prevailed at the balance sheet date and if yes, the modification of the financial statements is required.
+In respect of the events between the financial statement's date and the date of the financial statements' approval, the Company reviews whether the event in question confirms the circumstances that prevailed at the financial statement's date and if yes, the modification of the financial statements is required.
 If the event implies circumstances that arose after the balance sheet date, the only requirement is a disclosure, and only in material cases.